owoppenheimer/trash/readme.md

 - Telegram: [Link](https://t.me/gnulinuh)
 - Twitch (empty): [Link](https://twitch.tv/owoppenheimer)

 `You dont need to clone it.
-This repository is JUST A RANDOM CODE`
+This repository contains JUST A RANDOM CODE`

 ## Q/A